veeneck/fnse/README.md

 - Source Sans Pro: Served via Google Fonts, [but can be download here](https://www.fontsquirrel.com/fonts/source-sans-pro) to use in Word, Photoshop, and other desktop programs.
 - Open Sans: Also served via Google Fonts, and [can be downloaded here](https://www.opensans.com).

-The other consideration is logos.
+The other consideration is logos and icons.
 Below you will find various sizes and colors of the logo.

 TODO: Logos go here.